 - Check the helper’s previous experience and get to know the skills that she excels in (you could ask her for references).

-- Understand the candidate’s job expectations (it’s about her happiness as well!).
+- Understand the candidate’s job expectations and your expectations.

 - Be clear with what you want her to do and within what timeframe each task should be completed.